cleanlab/cleanvision/README.md

 This package is still a work in progress, so expect sharp edges.
 Feel free to submit any found bugs or desired functionality as an [issue][issue]!

+CleanVision supports Linux, macOS, and Windows and runs on Python 3.7+.

 ## Join our community

 * The best place to learn is [our Slack community](https://cleanlab.ai/slack).
 Join the discussion there to see how